nwjs/node/COLLABORATOR_GUIDE.md

 If a change will cause ecosystem breakage, then it is semver-major.
 Consider providing a Public API in such cases.

-#### When Breaking Changes Actually Break Things
+#### Unintended Breaking Changes

-* Breaking changes should *never* land in Current or LTS except when:
-  * Resolving critical security issues.
-  * Fixing a critical bug (e.g. fixing a memory leak) requires a breaking change.
-  * There is TSC consensus that the change is required.
-* If a breaking commit does accidentally land in a Current or LTS branch, an attempt to fix the issue will be made before the next release; If no fix is provided then the commit will be reverted.

-When any changes are landed on the master branch and it is determined that the changes *do* break existing code, a decision may be made to revert those changes either temporarily or permanently.
-However, the decision to revert or not can often be based on many complex factors that are not easily codified.
-It is also possible that the breaking commit can be labeled retroactively as a semver-major change that will not be backported to Current or LTS branches.
+Sometimes, a change intended to be non-breaking turns out to be a breaking change.
+If such a change lands on the master branch, a Collaborator may revert it.
+As an alternative to reverting, the TSC may apply the semver-major label after-the-fact.

 ##### Reverting commits

-Commits are reverted with `git revert <HASH>`, or `git revert <FROM>..<TO>` for multiple commits.
-Commit metadata and the reason for the revert should be appended.
-Commit message rules about line length and subsystem can be ignored.
-A Pull Request should be raised and approved like any other change.
+Revert commits with `git revert <HASH>` or `git revert <FROM>..<TO>`.
+The generated commit message will not have a subsystem and may violate line length rules.
+That is OK.
+Append the reason for the revert and any `Refs` or `Fixes` metadata.
+Raise a Pull Request like any other change.

 ### Introducing New Modules

-Semver-minor commits that introduce new core modules should be treated with extra care.
+Treat commits that introduce new core modules with extra care.

-The name of the new core module should not conflict with any existing module in the ecosystem unless a written agreement with the owner of those modules is reached to transfer ownership.
+Check if the module's name conflicts with an existing ecosystem module.
+If it does, choose a different name unless the module owner has agreed in writing to transfer it.

-If the new module name is free, a Collaborator should register a placeholder in the module registry as soon as possible, linking to the pull request that introduces the new core module.
+If the new module name is free, register a placeholder in the module registry as soon as possible.
+Link to the pull request that introduces the new core module in the placeholder's `README`.

-Pull requests introducing new core modules:
+For pull requests introducing new core modules:

-* Must be left open for at least one week for review.
+* Allow at least one week for review.
-* Must be labeled using the `tsc-review` label.
+* Label with the `tsc-review` label.
-* Must have signoff from at least two TSC members.
+* Land only after sign-off from at least two TSC members.

-New core modules must be landed with a [Stability Index][] of Experimental, and must remain Experimental until a semver-major release.
+* Land with a [Stability Index][] of Experimental.
+The module must remain Experimental until a semver-major release.

 ### Additions to N-API

-N-API provides an ABI stable API that we will have to support in future versions without the usual option to modify or remove existing APIs on SemVer boundaries.
-Therefore, additions need to be managed carefully.
+N-API provides an ABI-stable API guaranteed for future Node.js versions.
+Existing N-API APIs cannot change or disappear, even in semver-major releases.
+Thus, N-API additions call for unusual care and scrutiny.

 This
 [guide](https://github.com/nodejs/node/blob/master/doc/guides/adding-new-napi-api.md)